 Let the truth be known: people love working for Spring Arbor University.
-With leadership devoted to seeking direction from above and employees committed to institutional quality, the University continues to push forward with ambitious goals and uncanny resolve.
+With leadership devoted to seeking direction from above and employees committed to institutional quality, the University continues to push forward with ambitious goals and unmistakable resolve.

 By joining the University’s community of learners, you’ll further a legacy of excellent teaching, student service and the integration of faith, living and learning that’s continued over 130 years.
 Careers at Spring Arbor University do much more than improve your resume…they improve the world.

 Please take a moment to review our employment opportunities, which include staff, faculty and administration positions at our main campus in Spring Arbor, Michigan, and regional locations across the state.
 Employment benefits are spotlighted, as well as the university’s human resources policy.View Job Postings